adib-yg/openmp-server-installation/README.md

 **This tutorial is for those who want to convert their gamemode from SA:MP server to open.mp server**

+> [!NOTE]
-*Note: If you are using the FCNPC plugin, please stop for now because this plugin does not work for open.mp currently.*
+> *If you are using the FCNPC plugin, please stop for now because this plugin does not work for open.mp currently.*

 ## Steps